 Highlights: Loyal, Spirited, Courageous

 They are low maintenance and there’s nothing flashy about them.
-But if you give one a chance, you’ll see just how spirited this dog can be.
+But if you give one a chance, you will see just how spirited this dog can be.
+These dogs really know how to enjoy life and deserve an owner to share great memories with.

 26. Italian Greyhound